 - Cash and asset information (bank accounts, investments and real estate)

 When completing the FAFSA application, you must submit it to the trade school you will be attending.
 You may list more than one school.
 Try to submit the application before the deadlines.
-The processing of the FAFSA form could determine your eligibility for federal student loans.
+The processing of the FAFSA form could determine your eligibility for federal student loans for trade school.

 What Private Student Loans Can You Apply for Trade School?